-The department shall not release data that would be harmful or detrimental to the vulnerable person or that would identify or locate a person who, in good faith, made a report or cooperated in
+The department shall not release data that would be harmful or detrimental to the vulnerable person or that would identify or locate a person who, in good faith, made a report or cooperated in a subsequent investigation unless ordered to do so by a court of competent jurisdiction.

-- 1629 a subsequent investigation unless ordered to do so by a court of 1630 competent jurisdiction. - 1631 (7) Reports made pursuant to this section, reports written 1632 or photographs taken concerning such reports in the possession of 1633 the Department of Human Services or the county department of human 1634 services shall be confidential and shall only be made available - 1636 (a) A physician who has before him a vulnerable person 1637 whom he reasonably suspects may be abused, neglected or exploited, 1638 as defined in Section 43-47-5; - 1639 (b) A duly authorized agency having the responsibility 1640 for the care or supervision of a subject of the report; - 1641 (c) A grand jury or a court of competent jurisdiction,
+(7) Reports made pursuant to this section, reports written or photographs taken concerning such reports in the possession of the Department of Human Services or the county department of human services shall be confidential and shall only be made available to:

-1642 upon finding that the information in the record is necessary for

-1643 the determination of charges before the grand jury; - 1644 (d) A district attorney or other law enforcement 1645 official. - Notwithstanding the provisions of paragraph (b) of this subsection, the department may not disclose a report of the abandonment, exploitation, abuse, neglect or self-neglect of a vulnerable person to the vulnerable person's guardian, attorney-in-fact, surrogate decision maker, or caregiver who is a perpetrator or alleged perpetrator of the abandonment, exploitation, abuse or neglect of the vulnerable person. - 1653 Any person given access to the names or other information 1654 identifying the subject of the report, except the subject of the to:
+1637 whom he reasonably suspects may be abused, neglected or exploited 1638 as defined in Section 43-47-5; 1639 (b) A duly authorized agency having the responsibility 1640 for the care or supervision of a subject of the report; 1641 (c) A grand jury or a court of competent jurisdiction, 1642 upon finding that the information in the record is necessary for 1643 the determination of charges before the grand jury; 1644 (d) A district attorney or other law enforcement 1645 official.
+1646 Notwithstanding the provisions of paragraph (b) of this 1647 subsection, the department may not disclose a report of the 1648 abandonment, exploitation, abuse, neglect or self-neglect of a 1649 vulnerable person to the vulnerable person's guardian, 1650 attorney-in-fact, surrogate decision maker, or caregiver who is a 1651 perpetrator or alleged perpetrator of the abandonment, 1652 exploitation, abuse or neglect of the vulnerable person.
+1653 Any person given access to the names or other information 1654 identifying the subject of the report, except the subject of the 1655 report, shall not divulge or make public such identifying 1656 information unless he is a district attorney or other law enforcement official and the purpose is to initiate court action.